GuyMitchy/UC-Expert-Patient/README.md

 # Expert Patient - UC Expert - Ulcerative Colitis Patient Management System

 Expert Patient is a comprehensive Django-based web application designed to help patients with Bowel disease (Currently only Ulcerative Colitis (UC)) manage their condition effectively.
-It provides tools for tracking symptoms, medications, food triggers, and offers AI-powered chat support for UC-related questions which are answered solely within the context of provided information.
+It provides tools for tracking symptoms, medications, food triggers, and offers AI-powered chat support for UC-related questions which are answered solely within the context of provided medical knowledge and the users current logged disease state.

 ![Responsive Mockup](./static/readme_images/Expert-patient-mockup.png)